MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-file-preview.md

 ## Open source file

 Use *Open source file* to open a source file.
 Do this when TBD.
+For more information on working with source files, see [Source Code Debugging in WinDbg](source-window.md)

 ## Open script

 Use *Open script file* to open a script file.
-For more information on working with scripts see [WinDbg Preview Scripting Menu](windbg-scripting-preview.md).
+For more information on working with scripts see [WinDbg Preview - Scripting Menu](windbg-scripting-preview.md).

 ## Settings
-Use *Open source file* to open a source file.
-Do this when TBD.

-For more information on working settings an workspaces see [WinDbg Preview Setup – settings and workspaces](windbg-setup-preview.md).
+Use the settings menu to set the source and symbol path as well as choose the light and dark theme for the debugger.
+For more information on settings see [WinDbg Preview Setup – settings and workspaces](windbg-setup-preview.md).

 ## About